What is Acquisition Finance?

-A management buy-out (MBO) occurs when the management team of a business collectively uses their own assets to buy all or a significant amount of shares in the company they work for.
+A management buy-out (MBO) occurs when the management team of a dental practice collectively uses their own assets to buy all or a significant amount of shares in the company they work for.
 The buy-out is usually achieved through each member’s own funds, however it is common for individuals to require external financial aid from banks or private investors.
 This could further entitle external parties to a share in the companies profits, should the company make any gain.

 Why do MBOs happen?

 Often MBOs occur when a shareholder is about to retire or give up/ sell their shares.
 This gives the management team the perfect opportunity to become shareholders within the same company.

 MBOs are usually a quicker and more efficient option for maintaining a business than to sell the business to a third party.
 It is also in the best interest of the business itself as the management team already knows the business well, this ensures that they will be able to take over the dental practice completely and continue its growth.

 Having an existing management take over requires less time to conduct due diligence, and it presents a relatively low risk path to owning the said business.
 The current management understands what the company needs to be successful going forward.

 The process of an MBO offers advantages to all parties involved.
 In particular, it allows for a smooth transition of ownership with little impact on the continuity of the business itself; the dental practice can resume its business continuously as normal.